mikeizbicki/cmc-csci181-deeplearning/hw4/README.md

     1. implement the 20 layer plain network, 56 layer resnet, and 56 layer plain network
     1. verify that training error for the 56 layer plain model is worse than for the 20 layer plain model
     1. verify that training error for the 56 layer resnet is better than the 20 layer resnet (and the 20/56 layer plain models)
+1. Implement the dense blocks from the ``Densely Connected Convolutional Networks'' paper

 ## Submission